boshma/FitnessAppKotlin/README.md

 Bogdan Shmat
 ∗ What the app is supposed to do (all functionalities implimented) (Responsiveness implimented using scroll and constraints) User can add and delete meals
-User can add new exercises to the exercise selection list that is shared with all user's using that device.
+User can add new exercises to the exercise selection list that is shared with all users using that device.
 User can add and delete workouts
 User can register/login
 User can change the date and load the appropriate dashboard/logs